google/neuroglancer/src/neuroglancer/datasource/file_protocols.md

 - `gs://BUCKET/PATH`: access to Google Cloud Storage (GCS) buckets

-  - When not using the Python integration, Neuroglancer can only access buckets that allow public read access and do not require [requestor pays](https://cloud.google.com/storage/docs/requester-pays).
+  - When not using the Python integration, Neuroglancer can only access buckets that allow public read access and do not require [requester pays](https://cloud.google.com/storage/docs/requester-pays).

     Specifically, the bucket must grant `storage.objects.get` permission to `allUsers`, which you can enable using [these instructions](